Tidelift CLI troubleshooting

 3. Ensure that the Tidelift CLI can access the internet by running tidelift selftest --project test

 4. Ensure that you’re using a correct API key and that the key has not been revoked.
-The most common case of key revocation is that your trial has ended.

 5. Ensure that your package manager build command is operational.
 The Tidelift CLI generates a lockfile for any detected manifest if the lockfile is not already present.
 If alignment fails with Error: Exit status 1, we may be unable to generate a lockfile, due to either a syntax issue with the manifest or an improperly configured build environment.

-To disable the creation of a manifest, set the environment variable TIDELIFT_<package manager>_NO_RESOLVE to 1.
+To disable the creation of a lockfile, set the environment variable TIDELIFT_<package manager>_NO_RESOLVE to 1.
 This will only upload a raw manifest, and you will not get full insight into your dependencies.
 Valid values are:

 • TIDELIFT_GO_NO_RESOLVE=1 (do not resolve Go dependencies)